Aesthetic Education Expanded (2015-2017)

 The project aims to pursue this vision by producing public talks and conferences, education and workshops, artworks, cultural events and publications along four lines of exploration that form four thematic clusters:

 - A Different Aesthetic Education: exploring new forms of education about, for and with contemporary art and culture;

 - Politics of the Past, Politics of the Future: exploring history and future of emancipatory practices in contemporary art and culture;

 - Poetics: reflecting on art’s autonomy, producing and presenting art works;

-- Expanding Experiences: testing formats of audience development and participation, with practical goal of expanding and raising new audiences.
+- Expanding Experiences: testing formats of audience development and participation, with the practical goal of expanding and raising new audiences.

 The project tends to reinforce the autonomy of artistic production and open its emancipatory dimensions, avoiding the dichotomy of commercialism or social service.
-In conditions of exclusion and invisibility of cultural practices in the age of recession in the Balkans and EU, austerity and withdrawal of the state in pleading for public good, new forms of (art) production, regional connectedness and audience development which the project seeks to invent represent material, institutional and technical basis for strengthening of the independent art & cultural production and education; a field where the new forms of production and social relations (with institutions too) could be achieved.
+In conditions of exclusion and invisibility of cultural practices in the age of recession in the Balkans and EU, austerity and withdrawal of the state in pleading for the public good, new forms of (art) production, regional connectedness and audience development which the project seeks to invent represent material, institutional and technical basis for the strengthening of the independent art & cultural production and education; a field where the new forms of production and social relations (with institutions too) could be achieved.